 - A student cannot take Credit by Examination to improve a substandard grade.

 The district shall be free from all drugs and from the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees.
 The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in all facilities under the control and use of the district.
-Any student or employee who violates this policy will be subject to disciplinary action, which may include referral to an appropriate rehabilitation program, suspension, demotion, expulsion or dismissal.
+Any student or employee who violates this policy will be subject to disciplinary action, which may include referral to an appropriate rehabilitation program, the Employee Assistance PRogram, suspension, demotion, expulsion or dismissal.

 The RSCCD Chancellor shall assure that the district distributes information annually to students and employees as required by the Drug-Free Schools and Communities Act Amendments of 1989 and in compliance with other requirements of the Act.
 Please refer to Board Policy (BP 3550) for specific information or contact the Student Health and Wellness Services at (714) 628-4773.

 During the application process, students at Santiago Canyon College will provide an email account.
 This email address may be updated in WebAdvisor as desired by the student.
 The College will email students to share college information and as a means of communication regarding college business.

 The state of California has adopted a law under Title 5 Regulation 58108, establishing enrollment priorities for students attending California Community Colleges.
 Districts shall provide highest and equal priority to students eligible for registration priority who are:

 - A member of the armed forces or a veteran pursuant to Education Code section 66025.8,

 - A foster youth or former foster youth pursuant to Education Code section 66025.9,